officialconfuzius/cardiologyml/README.md

 ## Installation and Setup Instructions

-To set up the environment for this project, please follow the instructions below.
+To set up the environment for this project, please follow the instructions below:

 ### Prerequisites
 - **Python 3.9.4 or below** is recommended for this project (this is to enable better support for Visualization Toolkit (VTK), as VTK does not currently support newer Python versions).